capsulerun/vpod/sdks/python/README.md

 ### Snapshots

-The first call to `Sandbox.create()` downloads the VM snapshot (~50MB) and caches it locally at `~/.local/share/vpod/snapshots/`.
+The first call to `Sandbox.create()` downloads the VM snapshot (~50MB) and caches it locally.
 Subsequent calls use the cache instantly.

 To pre-download (e.g. in a Dockerfile or CI setup):